kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 * `InPlacePodLevelResourcesVerticalScaling` – implements in-place scaling at the pod level.

 Therefore, it is recommended to use a Kubernetes version that includes both of these feature gates (use [this page](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates) to verify this information).
 The alpha version of `InPlacePodLevelResourcesVerticalScaling` was released in v1.35, so at least this Kubernetes version should be used.

+### VPAPodLevelResources Feature Gate

+This section describes the behavior of the VPA components when the proposed feature gate is disabled.
+The following common rules apply to all components:

+* All VPA components MUST ignore the new pod-level constraints introduced by this AEP (pod-level `minAllowed` and `maxAllowed`).
+* Containers configured with `RecommendationOnly` mode MUST behave as if they are in `Auto` mode.

+#### Recommender

+* The recommender MUST NOT calculate or store pod-level recommendations in the VPA status stanza.
+If the feature gate is turned off, any existing pod-level recommendations MUST be removed from the status stanza during the next recommender cycle.
+* The recommender MUST ignore the new pod-level constraints introduced by this AEP (including the global pod maximum flags).

+#### Updater

+* The updater MUST NOT calculate pod-level recommendations.
+It MUST NOT make eviction decisions based on them, nor apply in-place updates using them.
+It MUST also leave any existing pod-level resource stanzas unchanged.

+#### Admission Controller

+* The admission controller MUST reject new VPA objects that specify container-level `RecommendationOnly` mode.
+It MUST also reject VPA objects that include the `podPolicies` stanza.
+* The admission controller MUST NOT calculate pod-level recommendations.
+In other words, it MUST NOT add or modify pod-level resource stanzas.
+It MUST also leave any existing pod-level resource stanzas unchanged.

 ### Examples